-10. Data scaling (SSR 2.3-R5)
+10. Archive data scaling (SSR 2.3-R5)

 The final spectral data must be efficiently stored in the archive.
 We will store each component of the complex visibility as a scaled 16 or 32 bit signed integers, corresponding to 2 bytes or 4 bytes of storage.
 The determination of the size of the integer will be done on a band basis (or sideband, if double sideband observation), with a 2byte/4byte flag and scale factor for each band.
-The maximum value of the correlation functions cannot be determined a priori, and in the case of a source strong enough to swamp the system noise can theoretically be unity.
-The noise level can be predicted and the scale factor shall be chosen so that the quantization error of the thermal noise shall cause a degradation in signal to noise of less than 1%.
-This requires that the system noise, $\frac{1}{\sqrt{B\tau}}$ , be greater than 2.04 after scaling.
-In the equation for the system noise, B is the channel bandwidth and $\tau$ is the integration time.
-A suggested recipe for each band is:
+The maximum value of the correlation functions cannot be determined a priori, and in the case of a source strong enough to swamp the system noise can potentially approach unity.
+The noise level can be predicted and the scale factor shall be chosen so that the quantization error of the thermal noise will not be too visible and still allow a large fraction of sources to fit into 16 bits.
+A scaling value such that the system noise, $\frac{1}{\sqrt{B\tau}}$, is 30 after scaling will allow 15 Janskies of flux to fit into 16 bits under an optimistically high system sensitivity.
+In the equation for the system noise, B is the channel bandwidth and τ is the integration time.
+The quantization in the noise will be visible, particularly in the phase, at a low level, but the contribution to the noise is negligible.
+A suggested recipe for each spectrum in each baseband is:

-- Compute a scale factor: $scaleFactor = 2.04 \times \sqrt{B\tau}$ - Multiply all the data by the scaleFactor - Store scaleFactor as a header number that travels with the data - Find the absolute maximum value of the real and imaginary components.
-If the maximum is less than 32,768 then the data will fit in two byte integers, otherwise it will have to go into four byte integers. - Round the data and then truncate to store in the appropriate integer. - Store a flag giving the size of the scaled data as a header value that will travel with the data.
+- Compute a scale factor or the spectrum: $scaleFactor = 30 \times \sqrt{B\tau}$ - Multiply all the data in the spectrum by the scaleFactor - Store scaleFactor as a header number that travels with the spectrum - Find the absolute maximum value of the real and imaginary components.
+If the maximum is less than 32,768 then the data will fit in two byte integers, otherwise it will have to go into four byte integers. - Round the data and then truncate to store in the appropriate integer. - Store a header value giving the number of bytes used to represent the scaled data along with the spectrum.